WSO2Con2025 Logo

 Are WSO2 products open source?

 Yes, the source code for downloadable WSO2 products is available under an open source license from our community site on GitHub.
 Community distributions and custom builds from this source are not commercially supported by us.
-For enterprise users, we offer supported distributions under the WSO2 Software License, which have been extensively validated and packaged for convenient consumption, including all of the features of the open source product as well as including update handling features.
-Along with a license, a WSO2 Subscription includes access to updates and enterprise-quality support services.
-Many other valuable services can be added to your Subscription, such as architecture and configuration reviews and managed cloud hosting.
+For enterprise users, we offer supported distributions under the WSO2 Software License, which have been extensively validated and packaged for convenient consumption, including all of the features of the open source product, as well as including update handling features.
+Along with a license, a WSO2 Subscription includes access to updates and enterprise-grade support services.
+Many other valuable services can be attached to your Subscription, such as architecture and configuration reviews and other consulting services.

 Why should I choose the commercial distribution?

 We recommend you begin your evaluation with the commercial distribution - it’s free for evaluation use, and you will receive the latest updates during your evaluation period.
 This provides the best evaluation experience possible.
-When your evaluation is complete and you are ready for production deployment, you can continue to use the commercial distribution and be eligible for support and to receive updates by becoming a Subscriber.
+When your evaluation is complete and you are ready for production deployment, you can continue to use the commercial distribution, be eligible for support, and receive updates by becoming a Subscriber.

 Commercial distributions meet the stringent requirements of enterprise use.
 While bug and security fixes are rolled into the next public open source release at some time in the future, Subscribers receive these fixes immediately as updates to your current deployed version, avoiding the need to engage in a full upgrade cycle to take advantage of the improvements.
 WSO2-supported commercial versions are eligible for updates for at least three years, so you have more control over your product upgrade cycles.

 If you experience any issue, WSO2 stands by Subscribers to work with you to resolve any issue and provide the fastest fix available – reducing the risk of an extended outage that could damage your business operations, customer experience, reputation, or bottom line.
-Support issues are handled confidentially in our support system’s secure, private forum.
+Our support system’s secure, private forum handles issues confidentially.

 I have a cluster of ten product instances.
 Can I have one product under Subscription and run the other nine instances as open source?